sokolhessnerlab/rcs/analysis/rcsAnalysisSummary.md

-2) past outcome amount, signed shift amount, earnings and expectations with interaction between past outcome and earnings and past outcome and expectations.
+2) Base model 2: past outcome amount, signed shift amount, earnings and expectations with interaction between past outcome and earnings and past outcome and expectations.
     - main effects of past outcome, signed shift remain and interaction between poc x expectation and poc x earnings.
 No main effects of linear expectation and earnings.
     - Interaction between poc and earnings: negative effect of outcome becomes stronger with increased earnings
     - Interaction bewteen poc and expectatatins: negative effect of outcome flips and becomes positive with increased expectations